 Select the Delete Duplicate Lines item in the Extra menu to delete lines with (nearly) identical text on them.
-The status bar will indicate how many lines were deleted.
-You can make a number of choices as to what EditPad Pro will consider a duplicate line.
+The status bar indicates how many lines were deleted.
+You can make a number of choices as to what EditPad Pro considers to be a duplicate line.

-If you've selected part of the file before using the Delete Duplicate Lines command, you can limit the command to delete only lines that are selected.
-If the first and/or last line in the selection are only partially selected, the selection will be expanded to include them entirely.
-If the selection is rectangular, lines covered by the selection will be deleted entirely.
+If you’ve selected part of the file before using the Delete Duplicate Lines command, you can limit the command to delete only lines that are selected.
+If the first and/or last line in the selection are only partially selected, the selection is expanded to include them entirely.
+If the selection is rectangular then lines covered by the selection are deleted entirely.

-Select "anywhere in the scope" to delete all lines that are duplicated anywhere.
-The first copy of the line will remain, while all the others will be deleted.
-If you've set the scope to "selected lines", the lines must be duplicated inside the selection.
-Lines that are not duplicated inside the selection will not be deleted, even if they have lines outside the selection.
+Select “anywhere in the scope” to delete all lines that are duplicated anywhere.
+The first copy of the line remains.
+All the others are deleted.
+If you’ve set the scope to “selected lines” then the lines must be duplicated inside the selection.
+Lines that are not duplicated inside the selection are not deleted, even if they have duplicate lines outside the selection.

-Select "adjacent lines only" if you only want to delete a line's duplicates if they're immediately below the line they duplicate, without any other lines between them.
-If the file's lines are sorted alphabetically, then the end result of "anywhere in the scope" and "adjacent lines only" will be the same.
+Select “adjacent lines only” if you only want to delete a line’s duplicates if they’re immediately below the line they duplicate, without any other lines between them.
+If the file’s lines are sorted alphabetically, then the end result of “anywhere in the scope” and “adjacent lines only” is the same.
 In a sorted file, all duplicates are sorted together.
-However, selecting "adjacent lines only" will delete the duplicate lines significantly faster, certainly when the number of lines in the file is large.
-If you select "anywhere in the scope", EditPad Pro has to compare each line with every other line in the file.
+Selecting “adjacent lines only”, however, deletes the duplicate lines significantly faster, certainly when the number of lines in the file is large.
+If you select “anywhere in the scope”, EditPad Pro has to compare each line with every other line in the file.

 By turning on one or more comparison options, you can tell EditPad Pro to consider lines as duplicates even when they aren’t identical.

-The "compare selected columns only" is only available when you've made a selection that does not span more than one line, or when you've made a rectangular selection.
-With this option, EditPad Pro will only compare the selected columns.
-E.g. if the selection spans from column 10 to column 20, EditPad Pro will compare columns 10 through 20 of each line.
-If a line has less than 10 characters it will be considered blank.
+The option “compare selected columns only” is only available when you’ve made a selection that does not span more than one line, or when you’ve made a rectangular selection.
+With this option, EditPad Pro only compares the selected columns.
+If the selection spans from column 10 to column 18, for example, EditPad Pro compares columns 10 through 18 of each line.
+If those 9 characters are the same the lines are considered to be duplicates.
+If a line has less than 10 characters then it is considered to be blank.
 This has important consequences (see next section).

-"Ignore differences in leading spaces and tabs" will treat lines that only differ in the number of spaces and tabs at the start of the line as duplicates.
-Similarly, "ignore trailing spaces and tabs" ignores differences in spaces and tabs at the end of each line.
-"Ignore all differences in spaces and tab" is more than a combination of the two previous options.
-EditPad Pro will then completely ignore all spaces and tabs, including spaces and tabs in the middle of lines.
+“Ignore differences in leading spaces and tabs” treats lines that only differ in the number of spaces and tabs at the start of the line as duplicates.
+Similarly, “ignore trailing spaces and tabs” ignores differences in spaces and tabs at the end of each line.
+“Ignore all differences in spaces and tabs” is more than a combination of the two previous options.
+EditPad Pro then completely ignores all spaces and tabs, including spaces and tabs in the middle of lines.

-You must select one or two choices in the "lines to delete" section.
+You have to select one or two choices in the “lines to delete” section.
 Every line in the file belongs to one of the 3 categories.
-Selecting none of the options would have no effect, and selecting all of them would delete all the lines in the file.
+Selecting none of the options would have no effect.
+Selecting all of them would delete all the lines in the file.

 Turn on both “2nd...” and “1st occurrence of duplicate lines” to delete all duplicate lines, leaving only lines that were previously unique.